 Wei-Wen Yu Center for Cold-Formed Steel Structures

 Report - Technical

 Shephard, Mark; Winter, George; and Peköz, Teoman, "Interpretation of tests on welded light gage steel connections" (1976).
 Center for Cold-Formed Steel Structures Library.
-Paper 148.
+148.